dbt-labs/docs.getdbt.com/website/docs/docs/guides/managing-environments.md

 ## Deleting environments

-A quick note on deleting Environments.
-Deleting an Environment will not automically delete the job(s) associated to it.
-Before you completely delete your Environment, remember to delete any jobs associated to that Environment first.
-Once you've deleted the job, you can delete the Environment fully.
+Deleting an environment will not automatically delete the associated job(s).
+Before you completely delete your environment, first delete any jobs associated to that environment.
+Once you've deleted the job(s), you can completely delete the environment.